adastezu/Shortest-Common-Superstring/README.md

 ## Running the code
 Run the main.py file to run the greedy procedure and the boosting procedure in the greedy algorithm.
 ## Notes
-The programs only run in python 2.X
+The programs only run in python 2.X and might throw errors in other versions.